corda/corda-solutions/bn-apps/cordapp-updates-distribution/corda-updates-shell/README.md

 # Password for proxy authentication.
 Should be specified only if HTTP(S) proxy is used.
 httpProxyPassword: P@$$w0rD

-# RPC host of a corda node to connect to.
+# RPC host of a Corda node to connect to.
 Should be specified only if corda-rpc or corda-auto transport is used.
 rpcHost: localhost

-# RPC port of a corda node to connect to.
+# RPC port of a Corda node to connect to.
 Should be specified only if corda-rpc or corda-auto transport is used.
 rpcPort: 8003

-# RPC username of a corda node to connect to.
+# RPC username of a Corda node to connect to.
 Should be specified only if corda-rpc or corda-auto transport is used.
 rpcUsername: johndoe

-# RPC password of a corda node to connect to.
+# RPC password of a Corda node to connect to.
 Should be specified only if corda-rpc or corda-auto transport is used.
 rpcPassword: 10004

-# List of cordapps to sync from remote repos.
+# List of CorDapps to sync from remote repos.
 Can sync multiple CorDapps from multiple repositories
 cordappSources:
 - remoteRepoUrl: https://repo.maven.apache.org/maven2/

-  # list of cordapps to sync from this repo.
+  # list of CorDapps to sync from this repo.
 Can be many.
 Should be specified in the form of "artifactGroup:artifactName"
   cordapps:
   - net.corda:corda-finance